Keeping our Children Safe

 Bringing children into school

-The academy gates are unlocked every morning at 8.40 am when staff are on supervisory duty on the top and bottom playgrounds.
-Most parents like to stay with their child until they go into school at 8.50 am.
-At 9.05 am the academy gates are locked.
+The academy gates are unlocked every morning at 08.50 when staff are on supervisory duty on the top and bottom gates.
+At 9.00 the academy gates are locked.

 Picking children up at the end of the school day

-The academy gates are unlocked at 3.05 pm so that parents can meet their children as they are brought out of school.
-Teaching finishes at 3.15 pm which means that children should start appearing from 3.
-20 pm onwards.
-Parents and Carers should remain on the playground for their child to come to them.
-The academy gate is locked at 5 pm.
-This gives ample time for parents to pick children up after a school club.
+The academy gates are unlocked at 15.15 so that parents can meet their children at their chosen gate.
+Teaching finishes at 15.15 which means that children should start appearing from 15:20 onwards.
+Parents and Carers should remain at their chosen gate for their child to come to them.
+The academy gate is locked at 15.25.
+Parents/Carers are kindly requested to pick children up from the front entrance if their child attends an after-school club.

 Working with the Front Office

-The Front Office is open from 8.30 am until 3.30 pm.
-There you will be greeted by Mrs. Walker, Mrs Hayden, or Mrs Featherstone.
+The Front Office is open from 8.30 am until 4:00 pm.
+There you will be greeted by Mrs Watts or Miss Maund.
 There are rare times when the front office staff are called away from their desks and you will find the doors locked.
 Please wait patiently.
 They will be attending to a child and should not be long.

 Dropping your child off by car